The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

-We conclude the description of the enhanced quotient $\fp^\reg\myfatslash H$ for $G$ simple.
-Recall from Theorem \ref{theorem : Description of regular quotient gluing not explicit} that it suffices to describe the gluing on $\widetilde{\fp\git H}$ explicitly.
-To describe the gluing on the intersection of some hyperplanes $\cap_{i}H_i$, we take the Levi $L$ associated to the $H_i$.
-Then, by Theorem \ref{theorem: description of regular quotient: reduction to Levi's} and Proposition \ref{proposition: Above the hyperplanes} the number of sheets of $\widetilde{\fp\git H}$ over $\cap_i H_i$ is determined by the regular $K$-orbits of the nilpotent cone for $L$.
+We conclude this section by giving a description of the regular quotient $\fp^\reg\myfatslash H$ for $G$ simple.
+Recall from Theorem \ref{theorem : Description of regular quotient gluing not explicit} that it suffices to describe the explicit gluing on Kostant-Rallis sections.
+By Proposition \ref{prop: description of regular quotient: reduction to Levi's} and Proposition \ref{proposition: Above the hyperplanes} the number of sheets of $\fp^\reg\myfatslash H$ over the image of $x\in \fa$ is determined by the regular $H_L$-orbits of the nilpotent cone for $L = G_x$.
 This is determined by the list in Proposition \ref{prop:table of nilpotent orbits}.
-For all simple groups except $\SO_n\times \SO_n\subset \SO_{2n}$, there are at most 2 regular nilpotent orbits, so it suffices to describe only the number of sheets in fibers of the map $\fp^{\reg}\myfatslash H\to \fp^{\reg}\git H$.
-For the $\SO_n\times \SO_n\subset \SO_{2n}$ case, one also needs to compute the gluing pattern of the 4 sheets at the origin as it degenerates.
-Some results on this case are given in Example \ref{ex son son so2n}.
+For all simple groups except $\SO_n\times \SO_n\subset \SO_{2n}$, there are at most 2 regular nilpotent orbits, so it suffices to describe only the number of sheets in fibers of the map $\fp^{\reg}\myfatslash H\to \fp^{\reg}\git H$, as is made precise in Theorem \ref{theorem: gluing pattern}.
+For the $\SO_n\times \SO_n\subset \SO_{2n}$ case, one also needs to compute the gluing pattern of the 4 sheets at the origin as they degenerate.
+This case is discussed in Example \ref{ex son son so2n}.